ironscar/dba-starter/postgres/docs/13 - high-availability.md

     - restart primary as standby

 - Check if we need to setup replication slots as part of database initialization [CHECK]
+  - Yes this is required as replication won't work if a slot is specified on standby and doesn't exist on primary
 - Patroni can apparently handle automatic failovers but needs extra nodes [Sharding-&-HA-Cluster-deployments]

 ### Hot Standby